thomastay/threeSiblingProblem/README.md

 ## Usage
 To use, go to the source directory and go into the folder named *bin*.
 The executable is called *threeSiblingSolver*

-For help and usage instructions, type
+For full help and usage instructions, type
 ```
 ./threeSiblingSolver --help
 ```

 ### Solving mode